-- BS 6206:1981 Specification for impact performance requirements for flat safety glass and safety plastics for use in buildings - BS EN 12600:2002 Glass in building.
+- BS 6206: Specification for impact performance requirements for flat safety glass and safety plastics for use in buildings. - BS EN 12600: Glass in building.
 Pendulum test.
-Impact test method and classification for flat glass
+Impact test method and classification for flat glass.

 Safety film is designed to hold the glass pieces together in the event of breakage, thus reducing the risk of personal injury.
-A benefit is that it can also enhance security to a limited degree as it hinders breakage, helps retain broken panes within a frame and can slow down removal of the glass fragments and therefore access via the glazed area.
+It can also enhance security to a limited degree as it hinders breakage, helps retain broken panes within a frame and can slow down removal of the glass fragments and therefore access via the glazed area.